NYU Langone Hospital – Long Island: Construction of current buildings

 A new four-story main building was constructed in 1940 that increased the hospital's capacity to 227 beds.
-The original building was demolished after the opening of this new main building.
+The original building was demolished after the opening of this new main building, although the 1927 building was retained.
 The new building faced north, as opposed to the old building which faced south.

 In 1954, a new Women's Pavilion increased its capacity by another 100 beds; its construction was funded through the federal Hill–Burton Act.
+(It was renamed as the Gardner Pavilion in 1977.)

 In 1965, the four-story Potter Pavilion was built, followed by a new emergency department in 1967, and the purchase of the nearby Nassau Towers apartment building in 1968 for use as a doctors' residence.
-A new parking structure was completed in 1973, and a six-story wing in 1975.
+A new parking structure was completed in 1973.
+The six-story Hoag Pavilion was added in 1975.
+The North Pavilion opened in 1980, which required demolition of the 1924 Cooley Pavilion.

 Later history

 The name was changed to Winthrop-University Hospital in 1985 due to confusion with Nassau County Medical Center.
 The name was chosen to honor the Winthrop family, including Robert Winthrop, an investment banker and former president of the hospital who was a descendant of John Winthrop, and his uncle and wife.
 In 1996, it joined with South Nassau Communities Hospital to form the Winthrop South Nassau University Health System.

+In 1998, the New Life Center wing opened.
+Around this time, the Emergency Department and Ambulatory Surgical Suite were expanded and modernized.
+In 2004, two newly constructed floors opened on top of the North Wing, containing cardiac and children's facilities, increasing its height from three to five floors.

 In 2003, the Winthrop South Nassau System became part of New York Presbyterian.

 In 2017, Winthrop became affiliated with NYU Langone, becoming NYU Winthrop.
 (In 2018, South Nassau hospital instead joined the Mount Sinai Health System.)
 By 2019, a full asset merger between NYU and Winthrop had been complete.
 In November 2020, it was announced that the hospital changed its name to NYU Langone Hospital - Long Island.

+In December 2024, a new annex to the emergency department opened.